Planning for Success Facilitators

 Anne McKenzie, Ed.D. is an experienced educator, building principal, and district leader and currently serves as the superintendent of the Hadley Public Schools.
 She has worked in a variety of settings including juvenile justice facilities, private special education schools, public and private schools, and has leadership experience as a high school principal, executive director and special education director of an educational collaborative, and a superintendent.
 She has also served on several boards.
 She has facilitated various trainings with a wide range of groups including school committees, labor unions, educators, and administrators.
 People describe her workshops and trainings as highly informative, humorous, and as having an impact on organizations and participants.

-Amy B. McKinstry, M.Ed. ( or firstname.lastname@example.org) has 20 years of education experience as a teacher, principal, curriculum coordinator and district director for curriculum, instruction, and assessment.
+Amy B. McKinstry, M.Ed. ( or email@example.com) has 23 years of education experience as a teacher, principal, ELA curriculum coordinator, director of curriculum, and is currently the superintendent of the Northbridge Public Schools.
 She has been selected to work with MA DESE as a collaborator and thought partner on several different projects because of her innovative leadership in the Northbridge Public Schools.
-Some of these projects include: email@example.comPLN for Supporting Evaluator Capacity, Online Calibration Tool Pilot Project, Refining and Piloting the New Teacher Rubric, and DESE's TEEM Videos (Transforming Educator Evaluation in Massachusetts.)
+Some of these projects include: firstname.lastname@example.orgPLN for Supporting Evaluator Capacity, Online Calibration Tool Pilot Project, Refining and Piloting the New Teacher Rubric, and DESE's TEEM Videos (Transforming Educator Evaluation in Massachusetts.)
 Most recently, Amy has been invited to be a member of DESE's MA Calibration Project Design Committee.
 Amy has also presented at several DESE, MSSAA and MASS sponsored conferences on educator evaluation processes and innovations and leveraging learning walks.

 LaVonia Montouté, M.Ed., is an experienced program manager and facilitator of collaborative initiatives, bringing together groups from diverse professional backgrounds to coordinate on strategic improvements.
 At the Rennie Center for Education Research & Policy, she oversaw district-based initiatives focused on the postsecondary readiness of youth in Gateway Cities and managed partnerships between university faculty and secondary education leaders.
 LaVonia also led strategic planning efforts drawing on community wide input and collaboration.
 Trademark qualities of her process include high constituent engagement and review of evidence based practices.
 LaVonia earned her Bachelor of Science at Davidson College and Masters of Education in Developmental Studies at Boston University.